ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   expires: datetime  # expiry date of this work package
 ```

-The `files` mapping must not be empty.
-It contains either the `file_ids` specified by the user when creating the work package (in this case the Work Package Service checks whether they belong to the given `dataset_id`), or the full map of all `file_id`s that belong to the given `dataset_id` if the user didn't specify a list of file IDs.
-The values of this mapping are the file extensions including the dot.
+The `files` field is a mapping of `file_ids` to file extensions.
+If the user specified a list of file IDs when creating the work package, the Work Package Service checks that they actually belong to the given `dataset_id`.
+If the user didn't specify a list of file IDs, the mapping will contain all `file_id`s that belong to the given `dataset_id`.
+So it can be assumed this mapping is never empty.

 An entry in the `WorkPackage` collection is only created by the Work Package Service after verification that the user with the given `user_id` is allowed to access the dataset with the given `dataset_id` (see access checks above).